 We want you to successfully complete the 52-week money challenge — so to help you get started and stay on track, here are some strategies that can help you accomplish your savings goals!

-This kind of budget is all about pre-planning.
+Budgeting is all about pre-planning.
 Each week when you get paid, you’ll already know exactly where every dollar is going.
 It’s a great way to seal up the kind of budget leaks that can derail financial success.
-Here’s how you start developing your own zero-based budget.
+Here’s how you start developing your own budget using the CLARK method.

 Use your pay schedule to squeeze out 2 extra paychecks worth of savings!